Volunteering

 Yes, although we may expect more hours from you during the school term

-• How long does the training take?
+• How long does the learning take?

 • Am I required to self study?